 P8438 Epi II: Design and Conduct of Observational Epidemiology *

 P9485 Epi V: Concepts in Causal Inference

-TBA Epi VI: Advanced Topics in Epidemiologic Methods
+P9487 Epi VI: Advanced Techniques in Epidemiologic Methods

 Core Skills Sequence